restic/restic/doc/Manual.md

    keep the last one for that month.
  * `--keep-yearly n` for the last `n` years which have one or more snapshots, only keep the last one for that year.
+ * `--keep-tag` keep all snapshots which have all tags specified by this option (can be specified multiple times).

-Additionally, you can restrict removing snapshots to those which have a particular hostname with the `--hostname` parameter.
+Additionally, you can restrict removing snapshots to those which have a particular hostname with the `--hostname` parameter, or tags with the `--tag` option.
+When multiple tags are specified, only the snapshots which have all the tags are considered.

 All the `--keep-*` options above only count hours/days/weeks/months/years which have a snapshot, so those without a snapshot are ignored.